mdlulim/Immedia/README.md

 # Team Treehouse FETD 11th Project: React Flickr Gallery

 This is 11th project for Team Treehouse's Front End Tech Degree.
 Here, the author is tasked to turn a static HTML template into a dynamic one using React.js.

-It fetches upto hundred of photos and displays on screen using Flickr API.
-In order to accomplish the tasks, React Router 4 library and Axios library are used
+As implied by the title, the app is an image gallery with photos from Flickr.
+On load, it fetches and displays photo on screen using Flickr API.
+It has navigation menu that loads corresponding photos on click, and it has a search bar where user could search and display images by keywords.
+If no images are found, it displays an error message on screen.
+It's a single page application, and it doesn't refresh when it routes to different page.

-Keywords: HTML5, CSS3, React.js, React Router 4, Axios, API integration
+The app demonstrates the author's ability in the use of React Router 4, React.js and API integration

+The rubric of this project can be found here: https://drive.google.com/open?id=1xv1qFnDh2rhzxS3PxWhtoVga_M1cCY2I

 ## Table of Contents
 - Demo